The Waste of Parts Rulepop

 What is Scrap?

-Some Salvage Cards are inherently designated as “Scrap” and display the Scrap card type.
-When drawn, these cards are immediately placed in the Scrap Pile.
+Some Salvage Cards are inherently designated as "Scrap".
+When drawn, these cards are placed directly onto the Scrap Pile.

-Other Salvage Cards can become Scrap if they are unwanted or if a game effect instructs you to Scrap a card.
-In either case, the card is moved to the Scrap Pile.
+Other Salvage Cards become Scrap when unwanted or when a game effect instructs you to Scrap a card.
+In either case, move the card to the Scrap Pile.

 The term "Scrap" also refers to the action of placing a card in the Scrap Pile.
 For example, if a card is "Scrapped," it is moved to the Scrap Pile.